-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic will discuss roadside license suspension under the Traffic Safety Act.

-You can appeal your license suspension but the suspension remains in effect until your appeal is over.
+You can appeal your license suspension, but the suspension remains in effect until your appeal is over.

-For more information, please consult with a lawyer, any Alberta Registry or the Alberta Driver Control Board.
+For more information, please consult with a lawyer, any Alberta Registry, or the Alberta Driver Control Board.